QuantumU/ranjeetthakur.github.io/_pages/about.md

 ---

-Data Scientist and Researcher with both industrial and academic research experience in Machine Learning and Deep Learning.
-I'm especially fascinated about Deep Learning inspired Computer Vision.
+Data Scientist and Researcher with both industrial and academic research experience in Machine Learning and Deep Learning, especially fascinated about Deep Learning inspired Computer Vision.